-Appendix V Entry Requirements and Compulsory Order of Examinations (Article 4.4)
+Appendix V Entry requirements and compulsory order of examinations (Article 4.4)

-Course Unit Name Entry Requirements ^a Applied Cognitive Engineering [WMCC007-05] - Cognitive Engineering [WMCC001-05] Final Research Project [WMCC901-45 , WMCC901-30] At least 60 ECTS credit points from the master's phase (students must have this study programme approved by the Board of Examiners) Advanced Statistical Modelling [WMCC005-05] Cognitive Modelling - Basic Principles and Methods [WMCC006-05] First-Year Research Project [WMCC012-05] Formal Models of Cognition [WMCC002-05] Completion of the specialization relevant to the final research project a) In the event that a student has applied for a course to count as a course replacement, this replacement course also counts as a valid alternative for the course entry requirement in question.
+Course Unit Name Entry Requirements a Applied Cognitive Engineering [WMCCoo7-o5] - Cognitive Engineering [WMCCoo1-o5] Cognitive Modelling: Complex Behaviour [WMCCoo8-o5] - Cognitive Modelling: Basic Principles and Methods [WMCCoo6-o5] b User Models [WMCCoo4-o5] - Cognitive Modelling: Basic Principles and Methods [WMCCoo6-o5] Final Research Project [WMCC901-45 or WMCC901-30] At least 60 ECTS credit points from the master's programme Advanced Statistical Modelling [WMCCoo5o5] Cognitive Modelling: Basic Principles and Methods [WMCCoo6-o5] First-Year Research Project [WMCCo12-o5] Formal Models of Cognition [WMCCoo2-o5] Completion of the specialization relevant to the final research project

+- a) In the event that a student has applied for a course to count as a course replacement, this replacement course also counts as a valid alternative for the course entry requirement in question. - b) Students who passed Architectures of Intelligence [WBAI009-05] in the BSc AI are exempted from this rule.

 Models of Human-Syntax Processing [WMCC014-05] has General Linguistics [WBAI022-05] as a strongly recommended course unit.
-Students who did not take the Artificial Intelligence BSc are advised to (have) take(n) a comparable course unit.
+Students who did not take the BSc Artificial Intelligence are advised to (have) take(n) a comparable course unit.